 Highlights of the Collection - Take Two

-mikeembler1
+- mikeembler1

-Updated: 5 days ago
+Updated: 4 days ago

 There are many works in the Collection worthy of inclusion.
-I’ve tried to be much more selective, and to organize this post better, than the prior effort.
+I’ve tried to be more selective, and to organize this post better, than a similar effort in 2023.
 Below are thirty works, ten from each of three discrete periods, with a brief description where apt.
-I have provided links to the Catalogue pages containing the detailed descriptions of each book.
+I have provided links to the Catalogue page containing the detailed description of each book.
+Unless noted, all are first edition/first printing.

 I’ve put asterisks by the ten which I would describe as the absolute most important.
 All of this is necessarily subjective, and I've consciously allowed some personal biases to come through.